adunkman/dunkman.me/app/content/special/about.md

             <span class="byline-item"><time datetime="2010-05-01">May 2010</time> – <time datetime="2013-05-01">May 2013</time></span>
             <span class="byline-item">3 years, 1 month</span>
           </div>
           <p>Worked directly with radiologists on-site at University of Tennessee to design and develop an application to track incidental findings within radiology exams using iterative research and design.
-Lead charge to transition to automated puppet deployments of products.
+Led charge to transition to automated puppet deployments of products.
 Globalized and assisted in localization of software into French and English.
 Participated in on-call rotation for maintaining software and hardware installations within 15 hospitals.</p>
         </li>
       </ol>
     </div>